crazydev71/TempStar/README.md

 # TempStars

-This is the repo for the TempStars apps...
+This is the repo for TempStars.
+See the wiki for documentation.

-coming soon....